Cross-media color reproduction

 Form(s) of Assessment (additional text)

-The laboratory work will be carried out individually or in groups, as decided by the course responsible.
+The laboratory work for the project will be carried out individually or in groups, as decided by the course responsible.

 Alphabetical Scale, A(best) – F (fail)